Sotterley's Historic Farm

 Growing for Good

-Growing for Good is Historic Sotterley's program for keeping our farm active while giving back to the community.
+Since 2014 when Sotterley put its farm back into production, we decided to use our farm to address a very real need in Southern Maryland – helping to address food insecurity.
+Growing for Good became Historic Sotterley's program for farming while using best practices, and also our way to give back to the community.
 Southern Maryland contains three USDA Low-Income, Low-Access areas (colloquially known as food deserts) - two in St. Mary's County around Lexington Park and Great Mills, and one in Calvert between Solomons and Calvert Cliffs.
 The USDA defines "Low-Income" as the median household income of an area falling below the poverty line.
 "Low-Access" is defined as a significant share of the population lives more than 1 mile from a food store in urban areas, or more than 10 miles from a store in rural areas.
 Therefore, Low-Income Low-Access areas have a significant share of the population living below the poverty line with reduced access to food.
+Over one third of the students living in St. Mary’s County alone are on free or reduced lunches.

-Growing for Good targets this need in our community by growing fresh fruits and vegetables and donating them to local food banks and pantries, while raising visibility for the need for food security.
-At the time of publishing this page, we have donated over 90,000 pounds of produce grown here on our farm to our community.
+Growing for Good targets this need in our community by growing fresh fruits and vegetables and donating them to local food banks and pantries.
+We can also use the program to raise visibility for the need for food security.
+At the time of publishing this page, we have donated over 90,000 pounds of produce grown here on our farm to our community, with an ongoing goal of increasing output each year by 15-20%.